Founder & Director National Clearinghouse on Abuse in Later Life, Boulder, CO

 Strength at Home Program, National Center for PTSD, National Center for PTSD, VA Boston Healthcare System, Boston, MA

-Jeff is an ACSW, LCSW, CSAT and CAADC and is currently the Clinical Director/Owner of New Hope Recovery Center and New Hope Counseling Center in Chicago.
-His areas of clinical expertise include working within the LGBTQI community, all forms of addiction with individuals as well as their partners, severe and persistent mental health issues as well as all forms of trauma and its impact on holistic recovery.
+Jeff is currently the President & Clinical Director of New Hope Recovery Center and New Hope Counseling Center in Chicago and maintains a private practice.
+His areas of clinical expertise include working within the LGBTQI community, all forms of addiction with an individuals as well as their partners, severe and persistent mental health issues as well as all forms of trauma and its impact on holistic recovery.
 He has extensive experience speaking nationally and internationally on issues related to addiction, mental health, trauma and the LGBTQI community.
 He is on the Board of Directors for the NALGAP, is currently the Chicago Chair of NASW-IL and was recently awarded the 2015 NASW-IL Social Worker of the Year.

 NASW User Login

 "I enjoyed those two days of sessions so much - everything was just so easy - and the quality of the presentations was amazing!"

 If you previously registered for the live Virtual Forum in June, you can view the recordings until October 31st by clicking here or on the link at the top of the page.
 Self-study CE credit is available until that date by viewing the recordings, taking the post-tests, and answering a brief survey.